RealSoerensen/XPLAT-MP3-Player/README.md

 ## Features

-Currently you can only add songs from YouTube to your music collection.
+Currently you can only add songs from YouTube to your music collection and play them via VLC.

 See [TODO](TODO.md) for upcoming features.